johngoff18/Collatz-Conjecture-in-Rust/README.md

 CONCLUSION:
 On my current hardware using Rust the programming language, The Collatz Problem converges to the 4,2,1 on all values up to 2^127-1.
 Nothing further can be proven using this current method until u256 or larger are created.

+DISCLAIMER:
+Code is to be using in whatever manner possible, however it comes with no warranty.
+Also, the code will have to be updated to accomplish whatever task it is needed for.